 Mouth rot is a bacterial condition affecting the mouth.
 It is more common in other lizards but can occur in bearded dragons.
 Any bearded dragon with mouth rot will have difficulty eating and will eventually stop trying.

 Signs are: Bleeding and swollen gums.
 There may be an excessive amount of mucus that is thick in consistency which can resemble cottage cheese.
-Mouth rot can be mistaken for MBD because it can cause swelling of the jaw.
+Mouth rot can be mistaken for MBD because it causes swelling of the jaw.

 Treatment will require antibiotics, severe cases will need injected antibiotics.